The bidding, betting, bluffing, trick-taking card game for 2-5 players.

 When placing tricks that you have won to your side place them face down.
-When multiple tricks are won it is often helpful to alternate the orientation from “landscape” to “portrait” to help count your tricks at the end of the hand.
+When multiple tricks are won it is often helpful to alternate the orientation from “portrait” to “landscape” which will help you count your tricks at the end of the hand.

-A Rainbow deck also has 5 colors that each have value.
+A Rainbow Poker deck also has 5 colors that each have value.
 Purple is the strongest, followed by Blue, Green, Orange, and Red in that order.
-If 2 hands are exactly the same value the color of the cards in the hand is used to determine the winner (e.g. a pair of Blue Aces beats a pair of Red Aces).
+If 2 hands are exactly the same rank the color of the cards in the hand is used to determine the winner (e.g. a pair of Blue Aces beats a pair of Red Aces).

-In Rainbow a ranked hand is made up of a group of cards that are all the same color.
-The only exception is the 5-card rainbow which is made up of 5 cards of the same value in all 5 different colors (e.g. Purple Ace, Blue Ace, Green Ace, Orange Ace, and Red Ace).
+Ranked hands are made up of groups of cards that are all the same color.
+The only exception is the 5-card rainbow which is made up of 5 cards of the same rank in all 5 different colors.

-Each rank (10, Jack, Queen, King, Ace) has one wild card that can be used as any color.
+Each rank (Ace, King, Queen, Jack, and Ten) has one wild card that can be used as any color.
 A Wild Ace, for example, can be used as a Purple Ace, Blue Ace, Green Ace, Orange Ace, or Red Ace.

 There are 8 types of ranked hands possible in the game:

-5 cards of the same value in all 5 different colors
+5 cards of the same rank in all 5 colors

 - Full House: